 Many beginners are fine doing the basic but lose the beat during turns.
 Count to yourself during complicated moves when you are practicing them.

 3. Spaghetti Arms (lack of frame)

 In order to lead or follow, you need to have a good upper body frame.
 No, you don’t need to look all stiff like a ballroom dancer, but you need some resistance in your arms.
-Guys (leaders), it’s super hard to follow you if your arms aren’t firm and clearly leading.
-Ladies (follows), it is super hard to lead you if your arms are limp and don’t have a good connection to your body.
+Follows, it is super hard to lead you if your arms are limp and don’t have a good connection to your body.

 4. Trying to do Aerials